GuyDupenloup/gpt2_model_from_research_papers/README.md

 File **generate_text.py** contains functions to generate text, one token at a time.

-Greedy selection of the next token, temperature and top-k are supported.
+Greedy prediction of the next token, temperature and top-k are supported.

 Refer to the comments in the file for explanations on how to use it.